DessaiImrane/digit-recognition/README.md

 ### Description

-I wanted to use my knowledge on DeepLearning to make a real-world project.
-It was fun and i've learned many things.
+I wanted to use what 've learned on DeepLearning to make a real-world project.
+It was fun and i've learned many new things.

 <img src="https://github.com/DessaiImrane/digit-recognition/blob/master/Digit-Recognition-Thumb.gif">